jadonylin/relativistic-lightsail-damping/README.md

 full grating parameter space defined by the user.
 The parameter for grating thickness (h) is the parameter that is divided into disjoint sets.
 The output of the optimization is `num_cores` `.pkl` files, each containing the best grating found by the optimizer on a single core.
-The output optimization files are then analyzed by ordering them from best to worst in terms of the figure of merit and the top results are examined to see if the grating has a physical unit cell.
+The output optimization files are then analyzed in `run_parallel_extract.ipynb` by ordering them from best to worst in terms of the figure of merit and the top results are examined to see if the grating has a physical unit cell.
+This notebook also plots the eigenvalues of the grating and evaluates the sensitivity of the grating to variations in the physical parameters.

 The `opt.py` file contains the wrapped global optimization function and local optimization constraint functions unique to the twobox grating.
 It also contains a function `extract_opt()`, which